Hedging concentrated positions

 A hedge that costs more than the loss it averts is not protection.
 It's a recurring donation to the option market.

-The five most expensive hedging mistakes
+The seven most expensive hedging mistakes

 The protective put baseline